Perovskite solar cell: Charge Transport Layers

 An inverted perovskite cell typically employs a hole transport layer (HTL) at the bottom and an electron transport layer (ETL) at the top, each selected to align energy levels favorably with the perovskite absorber.
 On the hole transport side, many devices started with PEDOT:PSS, but its acidity and suboptimal energy alignment often limit voltage and stability, prompting the adoption of alternatives like NiOx, whose wide bandgap and good thermal tolerance are advantageous.
 Additional doping in NiOx (for instance, Li-doping) can raise conductivity and yield higher fill factors.
 Organic HTLs such as PTAA or poly-TPD also appear frequently due to their solution processability and amenable energy levels, though their wetting properties need to be carefully adjusted to ensure smooth perovskite deposition.
+Organic hole-transport materials have also expanded rapidly in recent years, with a wide range of polymeric and small-molecule HTLs being synthesized and demonstrated in perovskite solar cells to improve energy-level alignment, conductivity, processability, and operational stability.
 On the electron transport side, fullerene derivatives like C60 or PCBM remain the mainstream choice, known for their low trap density, excellent coverage, and strong electron affinity.
 These fullerene layers may be combined with a thin buffer layer, such as BCP or LiF, to block holes and protect against metal electrode diffusion.
 Some device designs incorporate bilayers of fullerene with metal oxide nanoparticles (SnO_{2} or ZnO) to enhance device stability, especially under harsh environmental conditions.
 Recent advances involve self-assembled monolayers or 2D material coatings that enable extremely thin yet robust interfaces, sometimes contributing to record voltage outputs.
 The synergy between the transport layer composition, doping strategy, and the overall device architecture can dramatically affect the PCE, making CTL optimization a critical research direction.